 The course begins with a four-day regional residential workshop.
 You will gain knowledge of core influencing skills through a series of case studies and a group simulation exercise, and craft your personal projects with the help of facilitators and your peers.
 Experienced 'guest leaders' will also be invited to share their insights during talks and after dinner chats.
 Weeks 2-5 move online.
 You will be asked to select your preferences from 13 optional topics and associated learning materials (see below table).
 Facilitators will create a bespoke curriculum for the cohort based on these preferences, with an emphasis on small groups following similar learning paths.
 Each online week will require 1-2 hours of preparatory work made up of recorded presentations, videos, podcasts and short readings, and a 1-2 hour online participatory session with facilitators and your peers.
 You will also be able to have 30 minutes per week of one on one time with a designated coach.
-STRATEGY PRIVATE COMMUNICATIONS PUBLIC COMMUNICATIONS The psychology of communications Influencing individuals and interpersonal skills Crisis communications Changing the narrative Multilateral influencing What's the truth got to do with It? tackling information disorder Managing diverse actors and voices Influencing host and donor governments Campaigns to Influence Ethics in practice Influencing non-state armed groups The role of community engagement in strategic and ethical humanitarian leadership Balancing reputation, advocacy and altruism Decolonising in practice: how to influence more effectively During week 6, you have the option of presenting your personal project online to your peers and the course facilitators, and to collect their feedback on your progress.
+STRATEGY PRIVATE COMMUNICATIONS PUBLIC COMMUNICATIONS The psychology of communications Influencing individuals and interpersonal skills Crisis communications Changing the narrative Multilateral influencing Texts, lies and photoshop: a practical guide to combating false narratives online Managing diverse actors and voices Influencing host and donor governments Community engagement in strategic and ethical leadership Balancing reputation, advocacy and altruism Influencing non-state armed groups Campaigns to influence Decolonising in practice: turning rhetoric into action across the influencing cycle During week 6, you have the option of presenting your personal project online to your peers and the course facilitators, and to collect their feedback on your progress.

 The course will open up new ways of thinking about influencing as part of your leadership in a complex, digitised and globalised arena.
-Alongside your peers, you'll be introduced to a range of tools that will ensure you can analyse complexity in the influencing landscape, identify how a strategic approach to communication can help you reach your influencing objectives, and understand how to combine public and private communication techniques to achieve
+Alongside your peers, you'll be introduced to a range of tools that will ensure you can analyse complexity in the influencing landscape, identify how a strategic approach to communication can help you reach your influencing objectives, and understand how to combine public and private communication techniques to achieve success.
 Prof Lee Edwards, LSE